A composition between risk and deviation measures: Preliminaries

-We begin by defining the axioms for risk and deviation measures.
+In this section, we present some definitions and results from the literature that serve as a background to our main results.
+In this sense, we begin by defining the axioms for risk and deviation measures.
 There is a large number of possible properties.
 We focus on those that are most prominent in the literature and that are used in this paper.
 Each class of risk measures is based on a specific set of axioms.
 We also define the classes of risk measures that are representative in this paper.